tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 Above you can see an example of a simple dockerfile suited for this building block.
 As with any dockerfile, it starts with the `FROM` instruction, which indicates which [parent image](https://docs.docker.com/build/building/base-images/) is going to be used.
 In this case, the parent image is a popular one that comes with [Miniconda](https://docs.conda.io/en/latest/miniconda.html) pre-installed, a minimalist version of the python distribution platform for data science [Anaconda](https://www.anaconda.com/).
 One of the main advantages of employing this parent image is that it will already contain the elemental components to run python on it without including too many additional elements which may not be of interest for a particular project and may make the container unnecessarily heavy.

 After that the `RUN` instruction, which is used to execute commands within the container, is employed to install jupyter notebook as well as any packages that are necessary to replicate your environment.
-In this particular example, the "pytest" package is the only one that is going to be downloaded.
+In this particular example, the `pytest` package is the only one that is going to be downloaded.
 Note that miniconda includes already some of the most widely used python packages such as Numpy and Pandas.

 {{% tip %}}